 Filing Fee:

 A claimant should pay a filing fee.
-The filing fee should be a first gate to limit trivial or vexatious use of the process, but not so onerous to prevent use of the process.
+The filing fee should be a first gate to limit trivial or vexatious use of the process, but the amount must not be so high as to have a chilling effect, discouraging potential claimants from using the process.

 Rationale: Bylaws 4.3(n)(i) speak of the IRP rules conforming with international arbitration norms and applying fairly to all parties.
-A filing fee is the norm in arbitration proceedings (and indeed in judicial proceedings) but clearly should be set at a level so as not serve as a barrier to justice.
+A filing fee is the norm in arbitration proceedings (and indeed in judicial proceedings) but clearly should be set at a level so as not to serve as a barrier to justice.

-ICANN should review the filing fee against other similar processes and, if appropriate, reduce the fee payable by the claimant, with ICANN covering the balance of the up-front payment considered necessary by ICDR
+ICANN should review the filing fee against other similar processes and, if justified, bearing in mind the intent of the filing fee referred to in bullet 1 above, reduce the fee payable by the claimant, with ICANN covering the balance of the up-front payment required by ICDR

-Rationale: this aligns with the above and with the spirit of Bylaws 4.3(r), i.e. that ICANN shall bear all the administrative costs of maintaining the IRP mechanism
+Rationale: this aligns with the above and with the spirit of Bylaws 4.3(r), i.e. that ICANN shall bear all the administrative costs of maintaining the IRP mechanism.

+There is precedent (e.g. .WEB) for ICANN reimbursing claimant for the filing fee (as administrative costs of maintaining the IRP mechanism) at the end of the proceedings.
+To the extent that ICANN contributes to the up-front payment required by ICDR, therefore, in order that this should not serve as a bar to the IRP process for claimants, this is merely a question of timing.

-Other similar processes, as referred to above, includes other international arbitration proceedings.
+Other similar processes, as referred to in bullet 2 above, include other international arbitration proceedings.
 The assessment should be against the filing fee for a non-monetary claim.
-Other administrative fees or costs of arbitrators charged in addition to a filing fee should be excluded from consideration since ICANN is responsible for the administrative costs of maintaining the IRP mechanism, including the arbitrator costs.
-An appropriate IRP filing fee would be at the mid-point of the range.
+Other up front payments charged by other arbitration providers which cover, for example, costs of arbitrators,will be excluded from consideration since this is not a comparable payment and ICANN is responsible for the administrative costs of maintaining the IRP mechanism, including the arbitrator costs.

 Rationale: Bylaws 4.3(a)(viii) refers to resolution consistent with international arbitral norms; 4.3(n)(i) and (ii) also make similar reference.

-Examples:

-ICC: $5,000 plus a variable amount as a provisional advance on administrative costs including arbitrator costs.

-FORUM Business-Business Arbitration: $800 (non-monetary claims)

-London Court of International Arbitration: £1,950 (approx $2400) then an hourly rate for LCIA administration

-CEDR CPR Rules: $1,750 plus admin fee (amount unclear)

-Deserving [needy] applicants should be entitled to seek a waiver of the fee.
+Deserving [needy] applicants will be entitled to seek a waiver of the fee.
 Rather than attempting to develop potentially complex rules dealing with such a waiver, this should be addressed via the process envisaged by Bylaws 4.3(y) (establishing a means for meaningful participation for not-for-profits, etc).

 Rationale: while it would be possible to craft rules for an exception process for the filing fee that allows for the IRP to be considered properly commenced in the absence of this fee, and creates a mechanism for late payment if the claimant’s request is refused, this would add complexity that may be used relatively infrequently.
 The Bylaws already require that there should be a mechanism to allow participation for those who otherwise could not afford it, and this could be used to address the inability of a claimant to pay the filing fee.
 We have also already developed an exception process to allow for the late filing of an IRP by a claimant under rule 4 (the safety valve).
 In a situation where the potential claimant sought relief from the filing fee and, as a result of that process, was out of time to bring their IRP (because both the statement of dispute and the fee are necessary for the IRP to be timely filed), this would seem a good example of a case where the rule 4 safety valve ought to apply.